portworx/px-docs/dcos-hadoop-hdfs.md

 keywords: portworx, container, Mesos, Mesosphere, hadoop, hdfs
 ---

-TODO: Will generate cleaner links in S3
-TODO: Will see if it’s possible to add one repo with all the services available from there

 This guide will help you to install the Hadoop service on your DCOS cluster backed by PX volumes for persistent storage.
 It will create 2 Journal Nodes, 2 Name Nodes, 2 Nodes for the Zookeeper Failover Controller, 3 Data Nodes and 3 Yarn Nodes.
 The Data and Yarn nodes will be co-located on the same physical host.